gsoft-inc/azure-cli-credentials-proxy/README.md

 ## Solution

 Instead of installing Azure CLI in each service, we can run another container - a proxy, which is the only one that contains Azure CLI and a mount on `~/.azure/`.
-This container exposes an single endpoint which returns the Azure developer credentials retrieved with Azure CLI.
+This container exposes a single endpoint which returns the Azure developer credentials retrieved with Azure CLI.

 Then, we must add two environment variables to each service:
 * `IDENTITY_ENDPOINT`: the URL of the proxy endpoint (ex: `http://myproxycontainer/token`)